andrefmmartins/andrefmmartins/README.md

 # 👋 Hello!
 I'm André, and I'm a Tech Talent Sourcer!
 - Currently working for the largest eCommerce platform in Africa!
 - Mostly looking for talent for _Software Engineering, Data, Cloud & Security_
-- XP in topics around tech hiring, campus management strategy (internships in tech) and HR analytics
+- XP on topics related to tech hiring, campus management strategy (internships in tech) and HR analytics

 ### Find me around the web!🌍